arnbme/nyckelharpa/README.md

 * SMS was disabled by Hubitat, but is still defined as a destination.
 Do not use SMS

-* Iris V3 Keypad: Exit, Entry and Beep sounds are erratic or fail to sound on the V3 using this DH and from my experience the HE Iris V3 DH.
-However HSM operation is correct using Nyckelharpa.

 * Iris V3 Keypad: When Panic is activated on the V3, it sometimes fails to stop when entering pin then OFF.
 Workaround: Tap Partial, then enter pin, then OFF until it stops

 [:arrow_up_small: Back to top](#top)